aloaasmae/flight-delay-hackathon-exclamation-mark-tallinn/content/3-create-frontend.md

 - GitHub Copilot can support development.
 - to provide context to GitHub Copilot to improve suggestions.
 - you need to be flexible when working with AI.

+- list of ideas
+  - video when scroll
+  -